kevzettler/MMXOnline/readme.md

--Some MTV issues (snapping out).
-Test the climb in gallery stage, and inclines

--Test edge and firefox more if you are going to support them

--A telemetry system
-  -Send error logs to Azure; build some authentication app for this to view the logs -Send events on useful actions:
-    -Start game
-    -End game
-  -Should this be made generic?
-For other apps
-  -Don't send if certain cookie or ip range set

 -Google analytics, after site is deployed

--Telemetry data model:

--Id, datetime created, label, content
+-Deploy and hook up analytics (don't forget to change the ProdUrl)

 ===============
 Post-V1 Features
 ===============
--Intro when starting match
+-MTV occasionally snaps out too far
+-DOM nodes growing and not getting GC'd
+-Have a level loading screen that only loads level backgrounds/music -Sprite transitions screw up win animation alignment -Some MTV issues (snapping out).
+Test the climb in gallery stage, and inclines -Intro when starting match
 -Stage music continues playing in menu if quit right when it starts -Climbing down ladders broken sometimes